 - He’s the tallest in the family.

-We often use a superlative adjective with the present perfect tense of a verb and the word ever.
+We often use the superlative with the present perfect tense and ever.

 - This is the best movie I’ve ever watched.